-Finally, it is the turn to paint.
+Finally, it is time to paint the tile.
 Paint the completely dried primer coated ceramic.
 Tile paints are usually thicker than usual paints.
-You might want to add a little thinner to get a consistency that is ideal for painting on a roller without forming bubbles.
+You might want to add some thinner to get a consistency that is ideal for painting on a roller without forming bubbles.
 Like with primer, cover the edges with a paintbrush and rest with the roller.
 Paint too require a double coat.
 Try to cover up lines created by the roller edges and paintbrush during the final coat.

 Tip: Use an artist brush to paint the grout with a contrasting or accent colour.
 It takes a lot of time and patience to do but will give you great results.

 To finish it off give it a urethane coat after the paint dries.
 Apart from providing a lint-free gloss it also prevents chipping off the paint layer to an extent.

 The time taken to paint the tile might range from 3 days to one week depending on the time taken to dry between each process.
 You need to wait for another 2 weeks for the multiple layers of paint to settle and dry to the core.
 Leave it untouched till then for the best results.
 Also, get ready with an alternative till then if you are planning to paint your bathroom floor tile or kitchen wall tile.

 You can find paints that are made specifically for tiles and ceramic with almost any manufacturer.
 It is usually latex-based acrylic paint with a mix of epoxy.
 These paints are originally designed to be rolled or brushed.

 You can also find advanced paints that are purposed for fibre, glass and other smoother materials that can also be used on ceramics.
 Some of the special paints might require spraying which will increase the cost.
 Valspar Terracotta Touch is a special paint which adds texture along with the colour.

 Paint kits specific to bath tabs and tiles that can speed up the process. they usually require one or two coats without sanding.
 And the paint also dries faster accelerating the process.